Code Decoration

 In addition to providing your own Shiki highlighter, the default languages and themes can easily be changed:

-const defaultBundledLangNames = ['svelte', 'diff', 'json', 'sh', 'sql'];
+const defaultBundledLangNames = ['svelte', 'js', 'ts', 'html', 'css', 'md', 'diff', 'json', 'sh', 'sql'];

 const defaultCssVarToThemeName = { dark: 'darker', light: 'rose-pine-dawn' };